“If you build it, they will come.”

 Strategy #3: Ensure your audience can find your resources

 Okay, you have the first two steps done.
 You’ve created your buyer personas and determined which type of content they prefer.
-Now it’s time to push that content through the correct medium to ensure your marketing to your target audience and they see it!
+Now it’s time to push that content through the correct medium to ensure you’re marketing to your target audience and they see it!
 It’s time to determine how to reach your audience effectively.

 Think the importance of email marketing is decreasing?
 Think again.
 Email marketing remains one of the most effective digital marketing strategies to drive leads.
 Through lead nurturing and marketing automation, you can send targeted emails at the precise time to help advance a lead through the buying cycle.